DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 It is using the existing interface with vHost-net, so it does not require any kernel hacking, and is fully-compatible with the kernel vhost module.
-As vHost is still taking responsibility for communicating with the front-end virtio, it naturally supports both legacy virtio -net and the Intel® DPDK PMD virtio.
+As vHost is still taking responsibility for communicating with the front-end virtio, it naturally supports both legacy virtio -net and the DPDK PMD virtio.
 There is a little penalty that comes from the non-polling mode of vhost.
 However, it scales throughput well when using KNI in multi-thread mode.